 Strenuous exertion in a very hot environment should be avoided.
 When exertion in a hot environment cannot be avoided, drinking plenty of fluids and frequently cooling the skin by misting or wetting it with cool water can help keep body temperature near normal.
 To replace adequate amounts of fluids, drinking must continue even after thirst is quenched.
 Weight loss after exercise or work can be used to monitor dehydration.
 People who lose 2 to 3% of their body weight should be reminded to drink extra fluids and should be within about 2 pounds (1 kilogram) of starting weight before the next day's exposure.
 People who lose at least 4% of their body weight should limit their activity for 1 day.

-People engaged in outdoor activities who drink large quantities of water without salt may dilute the sodium in the blood (a condition called hyponatremia—see Electrolyte Balance: Hyponatremia), which may cause seizures and even death.
+People engaged in outdoor activities who drink large quantities of water without salt may dilute the sodium in the blood (a condition called hyponatremia—see see Hyponatremia (Low Level of Sodium in the Blood)), which may cause seizures and even death.
 Consuming salt, even in salty “junk” food, along with the water can alleviate this problem.
 Also, many commercially available drinks contain extra salt.

 Slowly increasing the level and amount of work done in the heat eventually results in acclimatization, which enables people to work safely at temperatures that were previously dangerous.
 Progressing from 15 minutes per day of moderate activity (enough to stimulate sweating) during a hot time of day to 90 minutes of vigorous activity over 10 to 14 days is typically adequate.

 Last full review/revision February 2009 by James P. Knochel, MD